 - Where to buy:

-After the father and Grace talk about examples in her life, they also see how these characteristics help other people, such as watching a chef prepare a cake.
+After the father and Grace talk about examples in her life, they also see how virtues help other people.
 At the end of the story, we know that Grace truly understands the lesson because she goes on to teach her school friends about persistence, focus, and patience.

 Why we love the Grace 说 Chinese books

 As a non-native Chinese speaker, I felt that each of the stories were easy to understand.
 The language is straightforward with no idioms.
-The font is larger than most picture books, and all text is on a separate page from the illustrations.
+The font is larger than most Chinese picture books; all text is on a separate page from the illustrations.
 Therefore, it’s a great series for reading practice.